swiftlang/swift-evolution/proposals/NNNN-opaque-result-types.md

 ### Grammar of opaque result types

-The grammatical productions for opaque result types are straightforward:
+The grammatical production for opaque result types is straightforward:

 ```
-type ::= opaque-type opaque-type*
+type ::= opaque-type
-     |   '_'

 opaque-type ::= 'some' type
 ```

-The first `type` production allows a sequence of `opaque-type` clauses.
-Each of those is `opaque` followed by a type (that is semantically restricted to an existential).
+The `type` following the `'some'` keyword is semantically restricted to be a class or existential type, meaning it must consist only of `Any`, `AnyObject`, protocols, or base classes, possibly composed using `&`.

 ### Restrictions on opaque result types